|

 number of these which are not at all trashy!
 You'll sometimes find these

-little blends labeled as "Gentil" (we have one from Meyer-Fonne
+little blends labeled as "Gentil,"

 though this designation traditionally refers to wine made from a mixed-planting or